 Having spent many years on my formal education, I was nearly considered a professional student by my family.
 As a professional, I believe continued learning and professional development are critical to professional awareness and growth.
 Every year, I learn something new, whether it be through formal training by taking classes, workshops or attending conferences, or through DIY training on my own.
 Some of my recent DIY and formal training is summarized here.

 Home CNC: I backed the StepCraft 2 on Kickstarter and since then have used my home CNC for vinyl cutting, CNC’ing acrylic and wood.
-I’m still learning the basics, but managed to CNC some name tags for my nieces and nephews for Christmas.
+I’m still learning the basics, but managed to CNC some name tags for my nieces and nephews one Christmas.

 Software / Hardware Development: New software and hardware tools are emerging at an ever rapid pace, and I believe it’s important to continue hands-on development for deeper understanding.
 Some services and SDK’s I have worked with include: api.ai (for creating a Voice UI) and Android Wear.
 On the hardware side, I have used numerous varieties of Arduino micro-controllers and test and use various sensors on an ongoing basis.